kashif-08/CommLab/shanzhai-web/README.md

 ### 2 - Process: Technical
 In building this project, I focused on two main things: first, every element on the page is wrapped inside a div; and second, I used nested flexboxes almost everywhere in the layout – basically, every page layout is built using flexbox.
 This made it much easier to align items and gave me greater control over spacing and positioning – even the smallest gaps.

 For styling, I only used classes instead of IDs.
 One of the first things I did was remove the default paragraph margins so I could control spacing more precisely.
-For the two navigation bars on the first three pages, I used position: fixed to keep them stuck to the top and left sides of the page.
+For the two navigation bars on the first three pages, I used position: fixed, combined with 'left' 'right' 'top' and 'bottom' properties - to keep them stuck to the top and left sides of the page.
+Below, is the code snippet that I used for the left navigation bar:

-`.left-nav-bar-container{
+`left-nav-bar-container{
   display: flex;
   flex-direction: column;
   gap: 16px;